glibersat/controlbox-connector/README.md

 For example, you'll want to integrate Controlbox commands into a REST paradigm.

+We want to list our objects by doing a GET on `http://some.where/controller/objects`.

-For that, make your controller accessible somewhere (let's suppose here it is globally available) and do it like this:
+For that, make your `controller` object accessible somewhere (let's suppose here it is globally available) and do it like this:

 ```python
 async def list_objects(request):